Interacting Regional Policies in Containing a Disease: Theorem Details and Proofs

 We study the course of a disease through the network.
 Time is discrete, with periods indexed by $t \in \mathbb{N}$.
 An initial infected node, indexed by $i_0 \in V$, is the only node infected at time 0.
 We call this node the \emph{seed}.

 We track the network via neighborhoods that expand outwards via (directed) paths from $i_0$.
 Let $N_k$ be all the nodes who are at (directed) distance $k$ from node $i_0$.
-We use $n_k$ to denote the cardinality of $N_k$.
+Let $n_k$ denote the cardinality of $N_k$.

 For any node in $j\in N_{k'}$, for $k'< k$, let $n^j$ be the number of its direct descendants and $n_k^j$ be the number of its (possibly indirect) descendants in $N_k$ that are reached by never passing beyond distance $k$ from $i_0$.